Koopman Kernel Regression: Problem Statement and Related Work

 \section{Problem Statement and Related Work}

-To begin with, we formalize our problem statement and use it as a frame of reference for putting our work into context with existing work.
+To begin, we formalize our problem statement and put our work into into context with existing work.

-\subsection{Problem Statement}
+\subsection{{Problem Statement}}

-\hypertarget{settingSystemClass}{{\bf System class~}} Consider a forward-complete system\footnote{Although we outline the scalar output case for ease of exposition, expanding to a vector-valued case is possible w.l.o.g.
+Consider a forward-complete system\footnote{Although we outline the scalar output case for ease of exposition, expanding to a vector-valued case is possible w.l.o.g.
 If required, forward completeness can be relaxed to unboundedness observability \cite{Angeli1999ForwardCharacterizations,Andrieu2006OnObserver}. } comprising a {nonlinear} state-space model